 The actual implementation of email signatures depends on your OS: Android and iOS and of course the Email App you are using.

 It makes sense to have a business card scanner and mobile email templates work well with mobile email signatures.

-For iOS it is pretty straight forward (with a little twist at the end); especially when you use the Apple Mail stock app.
+For iOS it is pretty straightforward (with a little twist at the end); especially when you use the Apple Mail stock app.
 This is the preferred method, and likely the most common for iOS users.
-The main benefit here is that the native Apple Mail app that comes preinstalled in integrated into the OS seamlessly and also supports HTML.
+The main benefit here is that the native Apple Mail app that comes preinstalled is integrated into the OS seamlessly and also supports HTML.
 The following method is what I personally use with Folocard for iOS.